UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ## File Transfer

+We recommend to use command line `'scp` and `sftp`.
+The are accessible to all users, via a shell for Linux and Mac users and via WSL and `cmd` for Windows users.

+`scp file username@bunya.rcc.uq.edu.au:/path-to-place-for-file/`

+For example

+`scp test.dat username:bunya.rcc.uq.edu.au:/scratch/user/username/`

+will copy the file `test.dat` to the user's scratch directory.

+`sftp username@bunya.rcc.uq.edu.au`

+You will see `sftp>` as prompt once you have logged in.

+`ls` and `cd` work as usual on the Bunya end.
+Use `lls` to list files on your desktop/laptop and `lcd` to change directories on your desktop/laptop.

+Use `get` to pull files and directories from Bunya to your desktop/laptop and use `put` to move files and directories from your desktop/laptop to Bunya.

+Windows users can also use WinSCP if they require a graphical SFTP client.
+WinSCP allows the MFA authentication without extra setup.
+WinSCP also allows mutiple file and directory transfer without having to re-enter the MFA passcode.

+FileZilla is no longer recommeneded, but if required please find the details here:

 The basic use of FileZilla for file and data transfer is shown [here](https://youtu.be/9ABMxcKqfkQ).

 If you experience problems with disconnection, then try this: Go to Edit -\> Settings and change the number under "Timeout" from 20 seconds to 120 or more.